CULTURE INCORPORATED

 The issues described above rarely arrive labelled as “culture” or “risk”.
 They show up as tension, ambiguity, defensiveness or drift.

-The following examples illustrate how human risk can surface quietly – and how disciplined governance can prevent it from escalating.
+The following examples illustrate how exposure can surface quietly – and how disciplined intervention can stabilise it before escalation.

 CASE STUDY EXAMPLE 1